spockbots/city/docs/html/_sources/design.rst.txt

 Previously we used Mindstorms GUI and developed a sophisticated library with many myblocks.

-Questions
+Questions we wanted to answer:

 #.
-Can we convert this library into python?
+Can we convert this library into Python?

 #.
-Would python easier than the mindstrom GUI?
+Would Python easier than the mindstrom GUI?

 #.
 Would it be easier to define missions with Python?